Mrkomiljon/Deep-Live-Monitor/README.md

 ```
 pip install -r requirements.txt
 ```
-##### DONE!!!
+##### 🔥 DONE!!!
 If you dont have any GPU, You should be able to run roop using `python run.py` command.
 Keep in mind that while running the program for first time, it will download some models which can take time depending on your network connection.
+If the GFPGAN model doesn't download automatically, download it manually!
 ### *Proceed if you want to use GPU Acceleration
 ### CUDA Execution Provider (Nvidia)*